MartinaGermani/ExprobLab_Assignment1/README.md

 For implementing the robot's behavior described above, the State Machine is composed by three different states:
 -   Move state, where the robot moves between corridors and one of the room, when one of them becomes urgent,
 -   Wait state, where the robot waits for some times in the current location,
--   Recharge state, where the robot moves in the recharging station (in this case located in room E) when it
+-   Recharge state, when the machine goes when the robot's battery becomes lows.
+In this state the robot moves in the recharging station (in this case located in room E) where it will recharge its battery.